 From reporting to investigating to prosecuting, every step of the criminal justice process is more difficult if the crime is one of sexual violence.
 Statistics and the work of advocacy groups like RAINN and End Rape on Campus show that sexual assault victims tend not to report for fear they will not be believed.
 Research has shown that police untrained for these situations—that is, most police—interrogate sexual assault victims as though they are defendants.
 When victims do report, prosecutors often not opt to take the case to trial.
 For an assault conviction to result in such a lenient punishment makes all of this difficult work seem Sisyphean.
 Why even go through the difficulties of reporting at all if an empathetic judge can swoop in at the last minute and gift the convicted felon with a slap on the wrist?

 A person might even go so far as to wonder whether there should be some sort of mandatory minimum sentences for sexual assault.
 After all, getting caught with a single gram of LSD currently carries a mandatory sentence of at least five years in prison—without the possibility of parole.
-Why even go through the difficulties of reporting if an empathetic judge can gift the felon with a slap on the wrist?

 While those calling for tougher sentencing guidelines are motivated by a sense of moral outrage, America’s justice system doesn’t exactly have a leniency problem.
 The Bureau of Justice reports that over 2.2 million people were incarcerated in the US in 2013, about 1 out of every 110 adults.
 (The percentage of the population under penal supervision—including parole and probation—is much higher.)
 By any metric, we live in a carceral state.